 With so many available options for smartphones, tablets, and laptops, it doesn’t make much sense to lock your retail employees into a specific device or operating system anymore.
 Almost all software and apps are compatible with Android and Apple operating systems.
 This gives you and your retail employees the freedom to communicate on the devices you’re most comfortable with.

-Before a shift is the best time to get your employees’ attention and enable them to communicate with management.
+Before a shift is the best time to get your employees’ attention.
+Encourage them to communicate with management during this time.
 Start using pre-shift huddles to help employees discuss top priorities, ask for help, and share news.
 There’s a palpable energy with in-person meetings that will resonate in your digital workspace, too.

-For example, UPS has a Twitter account that is exclusively used for employee recognition, allowing their employees all over the world to learn more about each other and create a sense of camaraderie among the ranks of their frontline workers.
+For example, UPS has a Twitter account that is exclusively used for employee recognition.
+This allows their employees all over the world to learn more about each other and create a sense of camaraderie among the ranks of their frontline workers.